ElliottjPierce/noiz/book/src/quick-start/README.md

 In the tree example from earlier, the input might be `Vec2` for example.
 Due to the nature of random number generation, we can't just pass in the `Vec2`.
 Instead, we need to divide the vector space (2d, 3d, etc) into different well defined shapes.
-Then we can assign a number to each shape and sample at that number!
+Then we can assign a number to each shape and do RNG with that number!

-In noiz, those shapes are called `DomainCell`s (since they are a cell of the larger domain), and the way we cutup the domain is called a `Partitioner` (since it partitions the domain into cells).
+In noiz, those shapes are called `DomainCell`s (since they are a cell of the larger domain), and the way we cut up the domain is called a `Partitioner` (since it partitions the domain into cells).
-Since noise integrates with `bevy_math`, this only works for types that implement the `VectorSpace` trait, like `Vec2`.
+Since noiz integrates with `bevy_math`, this only works for types that implement the `VectorSpace` trait, like `Vec2`.

 Here's how to do this for squares: